What is vendor management?

 However, good vendor management extends far beyond these direct transactions.

-To make investing in what a vendor provides your organization worthwhile, you must make informed vendor management decisions from the planning stages, to onboarding, to managing relationships and tracking performance.
+To make investing in what a vendor provides your organization worthwhile, you must make informed decisions from the planning stages to onboarding to managing relationships and tracking performance.
 This vendor management process and your vendor management system are crucial whether you are dealing with one or one hundred or more vendors.

 Why is vendor management important?